sunshinefactoryyy/app-security-proj/README.md

 4. Congrats!
 Now the application should run in [here.](https://127.0.0.1:5000/)

 ## Extras
-* Google authentication requires ssl certificate
+* Google authentication requires SSL certificate
-* Ssl certificate is not verified yet therefore browsers consider this site as insecure
+* SSL certificate is self-signed hence browsers considers this site to be insecure.
 * Here's dummy credentials you may use to log in as admin
     * Email: dummy1@email.com
     * Password: 1234567890